 Can you monitor your own alarm system?

 Yes, you can choose to monitor your own alarm system.
 A self-monitored system usually refers to a security system that’s set up to send notifications or a phone call via a smartphone whenever a security sensor is tripped.
+However, you need to remember that you will only receive these notifications when connected to the internet.

 What might cause a false alarm?